 \section{Introduction}

 In this paper we produce a mapping class group invariant Riemannian metric on a Hitchin component of the character variety of representations of a closed surface group into $\sln$ whose restriction to the Fuchsian locus is a multiple of the Weil-Petersson metric.
-More generally, we produce a ${\rm Out}(\Gamma)$-invariant Riemannian metric on the smooth generic points of the deformation space of convex, irreducible representations of a word hyperbolic group $\Gamma$ into $\sln$.
-We use Pl\"ucker representations to produce metrics on deformation spaces of convex cocompact representations into $\ms{PSL}_2(\mathbb C)$ and on the smooth points of deformation spaces of Zariski dense Ansov representations into an arbitrary semi-simple Lie group.
+More generally, we produce a ${\rm Out}(\Gamma)$-invariant Riemannian metric on the smooth generic points of the deformation space of irreducible, projective Anosov representations of a word hyperbolic group $\Gamma$ into $\sln$.
+We use Pl\"ucker representations to produce metrics on deformation spaces of convex cocompact representations into $\ms{PSL}_2(\mathbb C)$ and on the smooth points of deformation spaces of Zariski dense Anosov representations into an arbitrary semi-simple Lie group.

 Our metric is produced using the thermodynamic formalism developed by Bowen \cite{bowen1,bowen2}, Parry--Pollicott \cite{parry-pollicott}, Ruelle \cite{ruelle} and others.
 It generalizes earlier work done in the Fuchsian and quasifuchsian cases by McMullen \cite{mcmullen} and Bridgeman \cite{bridgeman-pressure}.
-In order to utilize the thermodynamic formalism, we associate a natural flow $\Ug$ to any convex, Anosov representation $\rho$ and show that it is topologically transitive metric Anosov and is a H\"older reparameterization of the geodesic flow $\Gg$ of $\Gamma$ as defined by Gromov.
-We then see that entropy varies analytically over any smooth analytic family of convex, Anosov homomorphisms of $\Gamma$ into $\sln$.
+In order to use the thermodynamic formalism, we associate a natural flow $\Ug$ to any projective Anosov representation $\rho,$ and show that it is a topologically transitive metric Anosov flow and is a H\"older reparameterization of the geodesic flow $\Gg$ of $\Gamma$ as defined by Gromov.
+We then see that entropy varies analytically over any smooth analytic family of projective Anosov homomorphisms of $\Gamma$ into $\sln$.
 As a consequence, again using the Pl\"ucker embedding, we see that the Hausdorff dimension of the limit set varies analytically over analytic families of convex cocompact representations into a rank one semi-simple Lie group.
-We also introduce a renormalized intersection $\JJ$ on the space of convex, Anosov representations.
+We also introduce a renormalized intersection $\JJ$ on the space of projective Anosov representations.
 Our metric is given by the Hessian of this renormalised intersection $\JJ$.